Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 Let's talk about Jaina.
 She's Arthas's love interest, because no tale of a heroic knight is complete without a love interest, but she quickly establishes herself to be more than just that.
 Her voice is pretty soft and timid compared to Arthas's confident bravado, but already we know that she thinks for herself what she wants (she's the daughter of the ruler of Kul Tiras, but chose to study magic in Dalaran), doesn't quite play by the rules (she eavesdropped on her teacher's conversation), and can hold her weight in battle.
 She doesn't, however, revel in fighting; whereas Arthas's attack quotes are all "Feel my wrath!" and "You are past redemption!", Jaina is all "I hate resorting to violence" and "All I ever wanted was to study".

-This makes her not just second fiddle to Arthas, but a genuine foil to him.
+This makes her not second fiddle to Arthas, but a genuine foil to him.
 Arthas is convinced of his own righteousness, while Jaina takes a stance of reserved doubt.
-For now, she stays in the shadow, fighting because she has to, until a combination of circumstances and uneasy choices pushes her to the forefront.
+For now, she stays in the shadow, fighting because she has to, until a combination of circumstances and uneasy choices will later push her to the forefront.

 It's way too early to talk about the context in which this quote was said, but I think Christie Golden put it best: